 Written by

 Mac computers have always been popular due to their fancy appearance and easy-to-use macOS.
 The only drawback of the Mac or MacBook should be its limited storage.
-Instead of buying a Mac laptop with larger storage space, most Mac users choose to use an external hard drive for Mac to extend storage by transferring files from Mac to it.
+Instead of buying a Mac laptop with larger storage space, most Mac users choose to use an external hard drive on Mac as the main to extend storage by transferring files from Mac to it.

 If you're not so familiar with how to use an external hard drive on a Mac like setting up a Seagate external hard drive on a Mac or having some problems in finding and accessing external drives on a Mac, then this post is right for you.
 Just read on.